comhendrik/ShopApp/README.md

 7. Create an Item in Firestore in the collection Items.
 It should look like this: ![](/explanationImage.png) Please upload an product image to Storage and the variable imagePath should contain the matching URL from FirebaseStorage.
 8. Add FirebaseAuth with Email and Password as the sign-in method.
 9. Now run the app in the simulator.
+10. You will get an error because of an image.
+Please select an image you like from your own library.

 Usecases:<br/>
 Create own items in the Firebase Database and get an idea of e-commerce.<br/>